Iraq at the FIFA World Cup: Iraq vs Belgium

+In the 16th minute of the match Belgium took the lead when Enzo Scifo scored with a low shot to the left corner of the net from the right from just inside the penalty area.
+It was 2-0 in the 21st minute when Nico Claesen scored a penalty low to the left corner of the net.
+Iraq pulled a goal back in the 59th minute when Ahmed Radhi scored a low shot to the left corner of the net from the right but Belgium went on to win 2-1.

 Iraq vs Mexico

+Fernando Quirarte scored the only goal of the game with a shot from a very tight angle on the right that beat the goalkeeper at his near post.

 Record players

 There are seven players who have been fielded on all three occasions.
-Five of them played every single minute, while Abdul-Rahim Hamed Aufi came on as a substitute every single time, replacing fellow record holder Hashim in the last match.
+Five of them played every single minute, while Rahim Hameed came on as a substitute every single time, replacing fellow record holder Hashim in the last match.

 Top goalscorers

 The only Iraqi goal at the FIFA World Cup was scored by Ahmed Radhi in their match against Belgium.